Want To Live a Life 99% of Other People Will Envy? Read This Immediately.

 I’ll be frank: I don’t know much about legacy yet.

-I’m in my late twenties.
+I just turned 30.
 I still have a lot of work to do.
 I feel a bit how Edmond Dantès might’ve felt in The Count of Monte Cristo when his older cellmate remarked, “Your life, my young friend, has not been of sufficient length to admit of your having passed through any very important events.”

 But if there’s one thing I’ve learned, it’s that anyone can begin deliberately working on their legacy, at any time.